kavia-common/monolith-enterprise-application-171998/kavia-docs/Build_Runtime_Notes.md

 # Build and Runtime Notes

 - Requires Java 17+ runtime; Java 21 migration is in-progress.
 The fat jar runs on Java 17 in the CI image.
-- Default Jetty port: 8090.
-Override with -Dserver.port=3001 (as used by preview).
+- Default Jetty bind: 0.0.0.0:3001.
+You can override with -Dserver.port=<port> and -Dserver.address=<host>.
-- Command: java -jar -Dserver.port=3001 target/Snowman.jar
+- Command: java -jar -Dserver.address=0.0.0.0 -Dserver.port=3001 target/Snowman.jar

 - To build the application while skipping all tests (unit, integration, and test-compile), run:
   ./mvnw -q clean package -Dmaven.test.skip=true -DskipTests -DskipITs